-We went from Brasov to Sinaia by train to see Peles Castle and hike in the Bucegi mountains.
+We went from Brasov to Sinaia by train to check out some famous Transylvanian castles and hike in the Bucegi mountains.
 This is the easiest and cheapest option.
 You don’t need to buy the tickets ahead, just show up at the train station.

 Brasov to Sighisoara